WritheM/newznab-plusplus/README.md

 newznab-plusplus
 ================

 This is a theme in development, with intended purpose of becoming the new default gold standard that all themes will eventually live up to.
+This theme only changes the front-end theme, which means if you have a custom admin section you can copy most of that over from your existing theme into the writhem nn++ theme.
+The one exception is the user-roles template...
+We've given you the ability to hide advertisements or show them based on role.

 Check the issues tab at top for a list of things to come, or request features to be developed into the theme.